mascaldotfr/CoRT/README.md

 ## Credits

 * [Xia](https://github.com/xia) and Edward "[urkle](https://github.com/urkle)"
   Rudd, who wrote the first Inquisition trainer.
+A lot of early hints for the trainer come from them.
   [Anpu](https://github.com/Anpu) did a thing or two about it as well iirc.
 * [Joshua2504](https://github.com/Joshua2504) and
   [Shaiko](https://github.com/Shaiko35) from https://cor-forum.de/ for keeping